“I mean, what kind of a loser do you have to be to need help, right?”

 STEP 1: Forget the Pickup Community

 When you have a problem you don’t know how to solve, you do what all of us do — you google it.

 And if you’re looking for advice on how to become better at talking to girls, you will pretty soon come across the “pickup community”.
 Think of it as an online hub of websites and forums where a bunch of guys teach other guys how to get girls.

 On the outside, this may sound like the most ridiculous thing ever that never works.
 From the inside, it is a surprisingly close community of strangers with methods that… sometimes work.

-“[They are] people who sit inside all day arguing with other men on the Internet [and] trade tips about how they think women work”.— Pick Up Artistry: A Measured Response by Hbomberguy on Youtube
+“[They are] people who sit inside all day arguing with other men on the Internet [and] trade tips about how they think women work”.Hbomberguy, Pick Up Artistry: A Measured Response